lilhuy666/lilhuy666/README.md

         "footer": "© 2024 Fuel Consumption Calculator.
 All rights reserved.", "fuel_unit": "L",
         "price_unit": "per L",
-        # Gas stations
         "gs_title": "⛽  Gas Stations",
-        "gs_country": "Country:",
-        "gs_city": "City:",
+        "gs_city": "City / address:",
         "gs_search": "🔍  Find Gas Stations",
-        "gs_open_map": "🗺  Open Map",
-        "gs_route": "🧭  Route",
         "gs_to_calc": "🧮  To Calculator",
-        "gs_distance_label": "To station:",
         "gs_no_car": "Select a vehicle for autofill",
-        "gs_select_station": "Select a station from the list", "gs_login_hint": "Log in to access vehicle data", "gs_hint": "Select a country and city, then click Find Gas Stations.\nSearch will open a map in your browser with marked stations.", "gs_stations_found": "Found stations (select one):",
+        "gs_select_station": "Click on a gas station marker on the map", "gs_login_hint": "Log in to access vehicle data", "gs_hint": "Enter a city or address and click Find Gas Stations.\nThen click on a station marker to select it and calculate the distance.", "gs_fuel_price_hint": "Fuel price at the station:",
-        "gs_fuel_price_hint": "Enter fuel price at the station:", "gs_distance_to": "Distance to station",
+        "gs_distance_to": "Distance to station",
-        "gs_enter_distance": "Enter distance to station manually:",
+        "gs_enter_distance": "Distance to station (km):",
         "gs_send_to_calc": "Send to Calculator",
         "gs_avg_from_car": "Vehicle avg. consumption",
         "gs_no_avg": "No consumption data",
-        "countries": [
+        "gs_selected_station": "Selected station:",
+        "gs_calc_distance": "📍 Distance calculated from map",
+        "gs_click_hint": "Click on a ⛽ marker on the map to select a station", "gs_map_search_hint": "Searching for gas stations on map...", "gs_no_map": "Install tkintermapview for map:\npip install tkintermapview", "countries": [
             "Russia", "USA", "Germany", "France", "United Kingdom",
             "Ukraine", "Kazakhstan", "Belarus", "Poland", "Italy",